-Reading is primarily taught in foundation stage and lower key stage one through phonics.
-Children read decodable texts linked to the phase of phonics that they are being taught in class.
+Children read decodable texts that are closely aligned to the phonemes and graphemes that they have been taught in class.
 Books are provided that are closely matched to pupils' growing phonic knowledge so that they can blend to read successfully.
 We use Phonics Bugs and Floppy Phonics Oxford Reading Tree books to start our children on the road to reading.

 Children have opportunities to read every day.
 This may be through whole class reading, small group reading, independent reading and one to one reading.
 Opportunities to further develop reading skills and knowledge are also provided across the curriculum.
 We firmly believe that reading is the key which unlocks the curriculum and so it is vital that all pupils make a good start on their reading journey.
 In order for children to practise and consolidate their reading skills, we also provide opportunities for reading in our continuous provision.

 We place a high priority on getting everyone reading and, because of this, children read regularly with an adult in school.
 Pupils take home a reading book every night but also take home a 'Recommended Read' book to share at home.
 We encourage our pupils to change their own reading book when they have read it twice - once to support decoding and once to develop fluency and to deepen their understanding.
 Practise, practise, practise is the key!

 Each year group from Year 1 onwards has a booklet with 50 of the very best books to read for their age.
 These books are to encourage our children to love reading and to help them to engage with a diverse range of authors, genres and topics.
 How many have you read together so far?!

-Our fabulous recommended reads can be found on the year group class pages.
+Our fabulous 'recommended reads' lists can be found on the year group class pages.